-The spineless yucca is a versatile evergreen plant that thrives both in the garden as well as your living room.
+The spineless yucca (Yucca elephantipesis) a versatile evergreen plant that thrives both in the garden as well as your living room.
 They boast thick tree-like stalks topped with clean-lined, sword-shaped leaves.

-If provided with ideal conditions, the spineless yucca may even bloom.
-In the spring or summer, it produces a stalk from the center of the foliage that holds its clusters of bell-shaped, white flowers.
-However, this usually only happens for spineless yuccas planted outdoors in the ground.
-Those grown in containers or as houseplants rarely produce these inflorescences.
+If provided with ideal conditions, the spineless yucca might even bloom.
+In the spring or summer, it produces a stalk from its center on which clusters of bell-shaped, white flowers bloom.
+However, flowering usually only occurs on plants growing outdoors in the ground.
+Spineless yuccas grown in containers or as houseplants rarely produce flower stalks.

-Though a slow grower, the spineless yucca grows more quickly when planted outside.
-When given ample room to grow, it can grow up to 24 feet tall.
-However, this shouldn’t scare you away from keeping one in your living room.
-When kept in pots and trimmed, the spineless yucca normally reaches a height of 5 feet, making it a perfect floor plant.
+Though a slow grower, the spineless yucca grows more quickly when planted outdoors.
+When given ample room, it can mature at up to 30 feet tall and almost as wide.
+However, this shouldn’t scare you away from growing one in your living room.
+When grown in pots and kept trimmed, the spineless yucca normally reaches a height of 5 feet, making it a perfect floor plant.
 Its height also makes it a good candidate for a taller addition to an outdoor container garden.

 |Botanical Name||Yucca elephantipes|